coleaniblett/Katoche/README.md

 In Katoche, the user explores a puzzle-based dungeon consisting of well over a dozen rooms, interacting with the objects and environment through a variety of commands, accumulating rings of power and and esoteric knowledge all the while.

+### Installation
+1. Clone the repository to your local machine using git clone https://github.com/coleaniblett/Katoche.git.
+2. Navigate to the project directory using cd your-repo.
+3. Compile the game using your C++ compiler.
+4. Run the compiled executable to start the game.

+### Usage
+Players navigate the dungeon using natural language commands that the game parses and then interprets.
+The game supports a variety of verbs, including "go", "take", "drop", "examine", "inventory", and "help".
+For example, to move from the starting room to the east, the player could enter the command "go east".
+To examine an object in the room, the player could enter the command "examine object".

 ## Development Background
 I developed Katoche as a personal project to apply the skills in C++ and object-oriented programming I had picked up as a Systems Programming student at De Anza College.
 While I had learned the basics of C++ through a variety of modest projects in my courses, Katoche was an opportunity to practice those skills to a more complex, self-directed project.